 CAUSES OF THE KOREAN WAR

 The Korean War was the first major conflict following the end of World War II and the first war of the Cold War between the United States and Soviet Union.
-It was fought between North Koreans and the South Koreans throughout the early part of the 1950s.
+It was fought between North Korea and the South Korea throughout the early part of the 1950s.
 The north had the support of communist allies including the Soviet Union and China, while the south had the support of the west with the United States.
 In fact, the United States played a large role in the conflict for several years.
-Due to the time period and nature of the Korean War historians today consider it to be a Cold War era proxy war between the United States and Soviet Union.
+Due to the time period and nature of the Korean War, historians today consider it to be a Cold War era proxy war between the United States and Soviet Union.
 Today, historians generally agree on several main causes of the Korean War, including: the spread of communism during the Cold War, American containment, and Japanese occupation of Korea during World War II.

 The main reason the United States got involved in Korea was the purpose of doing everything possible to keep communism from spreading around world.
 Since the beginning of the Cold War the United States had practiced a policy of containment against the expansion of communism, and wanted to prevent the ideology from taking root in different regions of the world.
 For its part, the Soviet Union had actively supported the spread of communism around the world in places such as Cuba, Korea, Vietnam and Eastern Europe.
 The American containment policy is often referred to as the Truman Doctrine, since American President Harry S. Truman argued that the United States should actively support the containment of Soviet Communism in the years immediately after World War II.
 Further to this idea, the reasons for American involvement in the Korean War are often held as part of the Domino Theory.